 IPIS is looking for a GIS intern to start in April 2021 for 6 months minimum, based in Antwerp.
 Applications will be reviewed on a rolling basis and early applicants will be prioritized.

 The International Peace Information Service (IPIS) is an independent research institute providing tailored information, analysis and capacity enhancement to support those actors who want to realise a vision of durable peace, sustainable development and the fulfilment of human rights.

 IPIS processes a lot of (geographic) information which it published in maps and reports.
 The GIS team – a small team of two to three people – assist the researchers in collecting, interpreting and visualising data in multiple projects.
 We help conceive and optimise the data workflow of the various projects IPIS is involved in.
 We’ve evolved to an Open Source and Open Data oriented modular system where there’s place for experiment and improvement, and try to balance that with finding synthesis and automation for our larger scale projects.

 You will be included in IPIS GIS team, providing support to different projects related to conflict analysis and natural resources good governance in sub-Sahara Africa.
 You will contribute to the management of IPIS’ geographic databases, support researcher in interpreting data and produce statistics, visualisations, web- and printed maps – all under the supervision of IPIS GIS colleagues.
 As IPIS is continually improving and streamlining its data management processes, you’ll also be encouraged to explore new ideas during your stay.

-- GIS: good experience with QGIS.
+- GIS: Good experience with GIS software (e.g. QGIS).

 - Database management: some experience with PostgreSQL and PostGIS or similar.
 Experience with Open Data portals or (OGC) standards for data sharing is an asset.